taeyeong2k/leaguebot/README.md

 # LeagueBot for Discord

 LeagueBot is a Discord bot designed to interact with the League of Legends API.
-It allows users to register their League of Legends summoner name with their Discord account, check summoner information, check match history, and more.
+It allows users to register their Riot ID with their Discord account, check summoner information, check match history, and more.

 ## Features

-- **Register Summoner**: Link a League of Legends summoner name to your Discord account.
+- **Register Riot ID**: Link a Riot ID to your Discord account.
-- **Check Summoner**: Retrieve and display information about the linked summoner.
+- **Check Riot ID**: Retrieve and display information about the linked summoner.
-- **Unregister Summoner**: Remove the link between your Discord account and your summoner name.
+- **Unregister**: Remove the link between your Discord account and your Riot ID.
+- **Check Match History**: Retrieve a player's match history and display it.

 ## Installation